pygame/pygame/docs/reST/ref/pixelarray.rst

    from the source to the destinations format.
 The red, green, and blue color elements of each pixel are shifted to match the format of the target surface.
 For all other pixel sizes no such remapping occurs.
-   This should change in later Pygame releases, where format conversions are performed for all pixel sizes.
+   This should change in later pygame releases, where format conversions are performed for all pixel sizes.
 To avoid code breakage when full mapped copying is implemented it is suggested PixelArray to PixelArray copies be only between surfaces of identical format.